 But get this, even if you tried to set aside time to sleep you still wouldn’t be getting the quality sleep that you need.
 And QUALITY sleep is 100% crucial.
 It’s the #1 health and backbone of your mental, creative and physical state that you need to take care of.
 Without proper sleep consider yourself pretty much screwed.
 So let’s stop thinking that sleep is a waste of time.

 Don’t quote me on this but I think songwriters, producers, mixers can often be at the forefront of not getting quality sleep.
-This is not just because of the demands of our industry (the workload and late hours), but because most of us are looking at computer screens all day and often we’re on way too long before the sun goes down.
+This is not just because of the demands of our industry (the workload and late hours), but because most of us are looking at computer screens all day and often we’re on way too long after the sun goes down.
 Yes, light plays a huge factor and influences on how sleepy we feel (more on that below) .
 As you’re about to find out, sleep deprivation is bad for you … like potentially terminally bad long term.

 So, as some of you may know, I’m active in the biohacking community (look up Dave Asprey, Tim Ferris, Ben Greenfield, etc)…where “biohacking” is basically the process of deconstructing health and biology and getting better results by using new methods and measuring results.